-In the 2015-16 season, the Capitals ranked second in the NHL in goals against per game (2.33), marking Washington's lowest goals against per game since 2010-11 (2.33).
-In addition, the Capitals ranked sixth in shots against per game (28.4) and held their opponents to 30 or fewer shots in 15 consecutive games (10/15-11/18), marking the longest streak for Washington since 1984-85.
-Reirden helped lead the Capitals to the fifth-ranked power play in the NHL (21.9%) and Washington defensemen ranked tied for sixth in the League in even-strength points (122).
-In addition, three Capitals defensemen represented their countries at the 2016 World Cup of Hockey (John Carlson, Matt Niskanen, Dmitry Orlov).
+During the 2016-17 season, the Capitals ranked first in the NHL in goals against per game (2.16), marking Washington's lowest goals against per game in franchise history.
+In addition, the Capitals ranked fourth in shots against per game (27.8) and the Capitals held their opponents to the fewest goals in an 82-game season in franchise history (182).
+During the 2015-16 season, the Capitals held their opponents to 30 or fewer shots in 15 consecutive games (10/15-11/18), marking the longest streak for Washington since 1984-85.
+Reirden helped lead the Capitals to the fifth-ranked power play in the NHL (21.9) and Washington defensemen ranked tied for sixth in the League in even-strength points (122).

 In his first season with the Capitals, Reirden helped lead Washington to the highest power-play percentage in the NHL (25.3%) and helped Capitals blueliners rank third in the NHL in points by defensemen (182), tied for first in the League in even-strength points by defensemen (137) and tied for first in multi-point games by defensemen (37).
 Washington defensemen also recorded 150 assists in 2014-15, passing their total from 2013-14 (108).
 Reirden helped the Capitals improve in several defensive categories, ranking seventh in the NHL in goals against (2.43) season after finishing 21st in the League in 2013-14 (2.79) and rank tied for 10th in shots against per game (28.9) in 2014-15 after ranking 27th (33.5) in 2013-14.
 In addition, the 2014-15 Capitals had the largest decline in shots against (-4.6 per game) from the previous season of any NHL team in the last seven seasons.

 Prior to joining the Capitals, Reirden spent four seasons as an assistant coach with the Pittsburgh Penguins and worked closely with Pittsburgh's defensemen and power-play unit.
 Under his guidance, the Penguins' power play scored the most power-play goals (164) and posted the highest power-play percentage (22.3%) in the NHL since 2011.
-Reirden oversaw a defensive corps that ranked seventh in goals (38) in 2013-14, sent three players to the 2014 Winter Olympics (Olli Maatta, Paul Martin, Brooks Orpik) and ranked in the top-12 in goals against in three of his four seasons with the team.
-He also helped develop defenseman Kris Letang into a two-time NHL All-Star and 2013 Norris Trophy finalist and helped Matt Niskanen post the highest plus/minus (+33) among NHL defensemen in 2013-14.
+Reirden oversaw a defensive corps that ranked seventh in goals (38) in 2013-14, sent three players to the 2014 Winter Olympics (Olli Maatta, Paul Martin, Brooks Orpik) and ranked in the top 12 in goals against in three of his four seasons with the team.

 Reirden was selected by New Jersey in the 12th round, 242nd overall, in the 1990 NHL Draft.
 He recorded 46 points (11g, 35a) and 181 penalty minutes in 183 career NHL games with Edmonton, St. Louis, Atlanta and Phoenix.